TRIP: Travel Representatives Improving Processes

 To provide UA travelers a streamlined, timely and positive travel experience through efficient, transparent and cost effective methods.

 TRIP Project Status

-TRIP is gathering feedback from departments and travelers within the next few months to better understand problem areas, determine the sources of delays, enhance training programs, review online booking and reimbursement technologies, and gather expenditure data to explore volume discounts.
+TRIP gathered feedback from departments and travelers to better understand problem areas, determine the sources of delays, enhance training programs, review online booking and reimbursement technologies, and gather expenditure data to explore volume discounts.